lxc/incus-os/doc/rest-api.md

       - `reset_encryption_bindings`: Force-reset TPM encryption bindings; intended only for use if it was required to enter a recovery passphrase to boot the system

+  * `/1.0/system/backup`

+    `GET`: Return a tar archive backup of the system state and configuration

+    `PATCH`: Use provided tar archive to perform a partial restore of the system state and configuration.
+Things like the "local-data" encryption key and NIC MAC addresses will not be overwritten from the provided backup.

+    `PUT`: Use provided tar archive to perform a complete restore of the system state and configuration.

   * `/1.0/system/network`

     `GET`: Return the current network state